yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ![SNplot](images/SNplot.png)

-Based on the SNplot, we can see that the noise - indicated in red - is effectively separated by the horizontal line, meaning we can further use the 346 value as the S/N threshold.
+Based on the SNplot, we can see that the noise forms - indicated in red - forms an uniform background and is effectively separated by the horizontal line, meaning we can further use the 346 value as the S/N threshold.

 # Isotope filtering